Creating the World in His Image

 Imposed Images

 In The Human-Built World Is Not Built For Humans, L.M.
-Sacasas presents an anecdote from Illich about the changing attitudes of people towards themselvesthis essay also started out as a reply to another post, Render Unto the Machine.
+Sacasas presents an anecdote from Illich about the changing attitudes of people towards themselves.

 A tourist explains that although it was upsetting, it was also the person's fault for being run over by an incoming car.
-Sacasas finds it easy to extrapolatethis is the case in many of financial systems, whether it's no cash restaurants, smartphone only subway lines, credit scores/credit cards, requiring an email to sign up for anything (thinking of non-technical people, older people, etc). to a scenario where a tourist would feel the exact same way with a future self-driving car.
+Sacasas finds it easy to extrapolate to a scenario where a tourist would feel the exact same way with a future self-driving car.
 In each case, it is the person that needs to adapt to a constantly changing technological world, rather than the other way around.

-This is the same attitude that is shared by anyone pushing for a new system, world, culture: whether it's being required to understand crypto wallet seed phrases, requirements to adaptnot that I don't use any of these things or benefit from them, just thinking about this being the norm.
-I'm excited about new tech too and love learning new things. to what GPTs will replace, or feeling pressure to use social media to catch up with friends.
+This is the same attitude that is shared by anyone pushing for a new system, world, culture: whether it's being required to understand crypto wallet seed phrases, requirements to adapt to what GPTs will replace, or feeling pressure to use social media to catch up with friends.

 Now people have always had to adapt to changing environmental conditions due to technology, whether it was spiritual, political, or cultural.
 It's in man's nature as a toolmaker.